 - Install an exhaust fan in each bedroom or living room if possible.
 Again, this will help remove moisture from the air before it becomes trapped in these rooms and leads to mold growth (note: you may have separate vents for each room).

-Hire a General Contractor Near Lehi, UT. to Help With Your Basement Finishing
+Hire a General Contractor Near Lehi, UT. to Help With Refinish Your Basement

 Basement remodeling presents a unique challenge for general contractors and homeowners alike.
 If you have a basement, you probably have the same concerns as everyone else about your finished basement: it must be up to code, it must be dry and it must look great.
 Even if you’re handy and can do the work yourself, many people don’t want to deal with the headaches of working on their own basement.
 That’s where Allied Remodeling Contractors comes in.
 We are experienced in basement finishing and will make sure everything is done up to code.